-Dyson revolutionized the way people clean floors by creating a vacuum that didn't need bags.
-This feature alone removed the hassle of having to continually buy, dispose of and replace bags.
+Dyson revolutionized the way people clean floors by creating a vacuum that doesn't need bags.
+This feature alone removes the hassle of having to buy, dispose of and replace bags continually.
 But that's not what makes this vacuum work so well.
 Frustrated with an alleged high-efficiency vacuum that just pushed the dirt around instead of pulling it into the vacuum, Dyson came up with a design that created a mini cyclone inside the canister that powerfully sucks up dirt.
-Even with such efficiency, you may find that you need to troubleshoot problems that can occur periodically with your Dyson vacuum.
+Even with such efficiency, you may find that you need Dyson vacuum troubleshooting that can occur periodically with your vacuum.

 Machine Losing Suction

-The main reason a Dyson loses suction is because you forgot to remove the filters and clean them.
+One of the most common Dyson vacuum problems is losing suction.
+This issue usually boils down to a dirty filter.
 A Dyson vacuum comes pre-equipped with everything you need to operate it, as long as you keep the filters clean.
 Unplug the machine before proceeding.
-Press the release to remove the filter housing from the unit, based on model you have.
+Press the release to remove the filter housing from the unit, based on the model you have.
 Lift the yellow-cage and blue foam filters from the unit and housing, and then wash them in cold water, squeezing and rinsing until the water runs clean.
 Allow them to dry for at least 12 hours.
 Wash the filters at least once every six months, or sooner if you vacuum every day.

 Brush Bar Not Spinning